magento/devdocs/guides/v2.2/config-guide/prod/config-reference-gitignore.md

 ## .gitignore for development
-We recommend you use the `.gitignore` provided with Magento in a development system with only one change: comment out `app/etc/config.php` so that file is included in source control.
+We recommend you use the `.gitignore` provided with Magento in a development system with only one change: comment out `app/etc/config.php` so it's included in source control.

 {% collapsible Show default `.gitignore` %}